hanscappelle/my-luminus-integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-WARNING!
-THIS INTEGRATION IS BROKEN SINCE LUMINUS DEPRECATED THIS LOGIN METHOD See open issues for some details on new implementation, incomplete still.
+## WARNING!
+THIS INTEGRATION IS BROKEN SINCE LUMINUS DEPRECATED THIS LOGIN METHOD

+See open issues for some details on new implementation, incomplete still.

+## What

 This project is an attempt to create an integration to consume services provided by My Luminus Apps for contract and metering management.